 Lady Of Ro

 You can see why this list was hard to narrow down.
-Lady of Ro is the definition of laid-back elegance, what with it’s dim lighting, marble bar and menu that’s chalked-up nightly.
-Choose literally anything from their grill (the prawns, if they’re on offer, are insanely buttery and delicious) and don’t forget the wine, because this lil’ gem is BYO.
+Lady of Ro is the definition of laid-back elegance, what with its dim lighting, marble bar and menu that’s chalked-up nightly.
+Choose literally anything from their grill (the prawns, if they’re on offer, are insanely buttery and delicious) and don’t forget the wine, because this gem is BYO.
 P.S.
-Order the souffra for dessert if you want extra points!
+Order dessert if you want extra points.

-If you’re date could require a bit of a tequila blanket, look no further my friends.
+If your date could require a bit of a tequila blanket, look no further my friends.
 El Publico is a fun and energetic spot for a date, and their Tommy’s Margarita is, undoubtedly, the best of its kind.
-Choose from the a la carte menu—the duck carnitas are a non-negotiable—or go for the ‘feed me’ menu which will see you buried in chicharron, street corn and tacos for just $39!
-P.S.
-The hot sauce is seriously hot, don’t derail the date by going too hard.
+Choose from the a la carte menu—the duck carnitas are a non-negotiable—or go for the ‘feed me’ menu which will see you buried in chicharron, street corn and tacos for just $39.
+Note: The hot sauce is seriously hot, don’t derail the date by going too hard.

-Neighbouring Propeller is another North Freo gem, Habitue.
-Oozing Freo cool, but relaxed and romantic, Habitue is dishing up delicious mediterranean fare made from fresh, local produce.
-Their ‘thing’ is char grill cooking, so expect some tantalising smells and flavours to emanate from the kitchen!
+Oozing Freo cool, but relaxed and romantic, Habitue is dishing up delicious Mediterranean fare made from fresh, local produce.
+Their ‘thing’ is chargrill cooking, so expect some tantalising smells and flavours to emanate from the kitchen.

 Bread In Common

 It’s hard to go past Long Chim for date night, not least due to its irresistibly cool location (the basement of the State Buildings) and excellent fit-out.
 It cannot be overstated how good Long Chim’s menu is.
-From the chicken lamp and the Chiang Mai sausage, to the papaya and watercress salads, to the prawn and fish dumpling laksa, the roast duck, and the beef massaman curry, you will leave here wanting to come back for lunch and dinner again the next day, and every day after that for the rest of time.
+From the chicken larp and the cured pork sausage, to the papaya and grilled beef salads, to the prawn and fish dumpling laksa, the roast duck, and the charred noodles, you will leave here wanting to come back for lunch and dinner again the next day, and every day after that for the rest of time.

 The State Buildings ooze romance, character and fun, so it’s hard to go past any of their restaurants for a good date.
 Petition Kitchen serves up rustic, Mediterranean-inspired food that is uniquely Western Australian, showcasing some of the best local produce there is.
-Order a delicious assortment, or just go straight for the Arkady lamb shoulder and be done with it.
-(Jokes, still order heaps of delicious smaller eats because they’re all delicious (we're looking at you broccoli salad).
+Order a delicious assortment of eats because they’re all delicious (we're looking at you broccoli salad).

 Want more date night ideas?
 Here are 8 date ideas that aren't dinner and drinks.